IBM/ibm-process-mining-BAW-accelerator/README.md

 ## Running an extraction job
-Before running an extraction job, you can set some running parameters
-- Extraction loop rate defines the pause time between each extraction.
-You can enter a duration between 1 second and 24 hours.
-The JSON file enables entering any value as seconds.
-When the job includes a loop rate, the last extraction period is saved such that restarting the job does not extract the same data again.
+Mandatory parameters:
+- From date and its criteria (modifiedAfter, createdAfter, closedAfter) retrieve the instances that occur/created/closed after this date.
+- To date and its criteria (modifiedBefore, createdBefore, closedBefore) retrieve the instances that occur/created/closed before this date.

+Optional parameters:
+- Instance filter status: leave empty to retrieve all instances whatever their status, or list the statuses separated by a comma with no
+- Paging size requires loop_rate>=0.
+Paging fractions the extraction steps in order to save RAM and to reduce impact on BAW.
 - Number of threads increases the speed by splitting the extraction work into several threads.
 This increase the load on the BAW server too.
 A good balance needs to be found.
-- Instance limit with loop_rate=0 is used for testing only: each extraction stops when the number of instance specified here is reached.
+- Instance limit is used for testing only: each extraction stops when the number of instance specified here is reached.
 This is useful when sizing the time required to get historical data, or the load on the BAW server or on the RAM
-- Instance limit with loop_rate>=0 is used fraction the extraction steps in order to save RAM and to reduce impact on BAW.
-- Interval auto shift is used with a time interval [modified_after, modified_before], a loop rate, and optionally an instance_limit.
-The extraction starts with the initial interval, then shift the interval for another extraction.
-This can be useful to fragment the extraction when the data in the database is huge.
 - Create a CSV at each loop generates a CSV file at each extraction loop (if events were retrieved).
-When unchecked, the CSV file is generated when the job is completed, stopped, or when the number of events reaches 500k events (the value can be changed in a code variable)
+When unchecked, the CSV file is generated when the job is completed, stopped, or when the number of events reaches 500k events (default)

 - A job can be stopped if it is looping.
 The stop is taken into consideration while the job is sleeping.
 - Several jobs can be executed simultaneously.